 Bloom's Taxonomy (Source: https://edtechbooks.org/-dpW)

 Taxonomies like Bloom’s provide a framework for organizing types of learning outcomes and selecting appropriate curriculum strategies for a specific level of learning.
-For example, a learning objective at the understand level will likely be designed for differently than an objective at the evaluate or create levels.
-This not only influences that types of strategies used, but also the alignment of curriculum elements and appropriate level of learner (i.e. novice, intermediate, advanced).
+For example, a learning objective at the understand level will likely be designed far differently than an objective at the evaluate or create levels.
+This not only influences the types of strategies used, but also the alignment of curriculum elements and appropriate level of learner (i.e. novice, intermediate, advanced).

 Standards and competency frameworks are common resources curriculum designers use in the process of conducting their work.
 These frameworks vary across countries and disciplines; however, they often serve a common purpose of aligning curriculum to common outcomes and learning/performance goals (e.g. Common Core Standards, Talent Develop Capability Model).

 Representing and Mapping Curriculum